rrromano/react-calendar/README.md

-## How to deploy
+# React - Calendar

+_This is a project that renders a calendar for a monthly view and offers the possibility to create reminders for any day ._

+## Starting 🚀

+The following instructions will allow you to get a working copy of the project on your local machine for development and testing purposes.

+### Installation 🔧

 - Run `npm install` | `yarn install` to install all dependencies.
 - Run `npm start` | `yarn run` to run the app locally.
 - You can find the project running on `localhost:3000`.

+### Testing ⚙️

+- Run `npm test` to execute automated tests.

-## Libraries used:
+## Libraries used 🛠️

 - Dayjs: For handling dates.
 - Styled-components: For handling styles.
 - Material-Ui: For some UI components..
 - Axios: To make http requests.
-- uuid: To generate different unique random ids.
+- Uuid: To generate different unique random ids.
+- Redux: For state management.

-## General considerations - Functionality offered:
+## General considerations 📖

 ### Calendar Component